mniemiro/site/content/about.md

 title = "Matthew Niemiro"
 +++

 Hi, my name is Matthew Niemiro.
-I study space and how we study space.
+I study topology (shapes, spaces).
+I am also be interested in algebra, combinatorics, and probability.
 This is my math (blog?)

 ## About Me